zhukovskyi-v/redux-basket-docker/README.md

 ### `npm start`

-1.2 For open with Docker you need to open cmd and copy-paste:
+1.2 To open with Docker, you need to have Docker on your computer or download and install it (https://docs.docker.com/docker-for-windows/install/).
+Then open in the project directory cmd and copy-paste:

 ### `docker-compose up`